Spinkoo/Calibration/README.md

 # Calibration
-Chekcerboard calibration from a video or from a give image sequence
+Chekcerboard calibration from a video or from a give image sequence using python & OpenCV